 Labor's first major act was legislating the Climate Change Bill 2022 in September 2022, committing Australia to a 43% emissions reduction from 2005 levels by 2030 and net zero by 2050.
 Recent analysis shows Australia is on track to achieve these targets, with projections indicating a 42.6% reduction by 2030.

 The government has approved 77 renewable energy projects with capacity to power over 10 million homes, representing the most renewable energy projects approved by any Australian government in history.
 The renewable energy network now supplies 46% of the national grid's demand, with an additional 15 gigawatts added under the current government.
+In 2025 alone, 6.8 gigawatts of renewable energy was delivered.
+The Cheaper Home Batteries program has installed more than 370,000 home batteries since 1 July 2025, adding over 10 gigawatt hours of new capacity.
+Over 4 million households now generate their own solar energy, and 2 million are expected to have a battery by 2030.

 In November 2024, Australia became the first country to protect more than half its ocean territory, reaching 52% protection after quadrupling the size of the Heard and McDonald Islands Marine Park, adding 310,000 square kilometres of protected ocean (an area larger than Italy).

 Labor passed the Environment Protection Reform Bill through Parliament on 28 November 2025, marking the most significant changes to Australia's environmental laws in over 25 years.
 For the first time, Australia will have a National Environmental Protection Agency commencing operations on 1 July 2026, with National Environmental Standards providing clear guidelines to protect the environment whilst streamlining assessment pathways to reduce timeframes for proponents.
+The 2026-27 Budget allocated more than $500 million to implement these reforms, including the deployment of artificial intelligence in assessment processes, reduction of duplication with state regulators, and funding for additional bioregional plans and strategic assessments.

 The government invested $262 million to restore Australia's national parks, creating 110 new jobs and addressing critical infrastructure needs.
 The $76 million Saving Koalas Fund has already restored 5,000 hectares of koala habitat and planted a quarter of a million trees, whilst $19 million in wildlife hospitals transformed healthcare for injured and sick koalas.